Naval Station Mayport

-Naval Station Mayport (IATA: NRB, ICAO: KNRB, FAA LID: NRB) is a major United States Navy base in Jacksonville, Florida.
+Naval Station Mayport (IATA: NRB, ICAO: KNRB, FAA LID: NRB) is a major United States Navy base on San Pablo Island in Jacksonville, Florida.
 It contains a protected harbor that can accommodate aircraft carrier-size vessels, ship's intermediate maintenance activity (SIMA) and a military airfield (Admiral David L. McDonald Field) with one asphalt paved runway (5/23) measuring 8,001 × 200 ft.

 Base history

 The station was commissioned in December 1942.
 It was reclassified as a Naval Sea Frontier base in 1943.
 A new naval auxiliary air station (NAAS) was established in April 1944.
 The naval section Base and the NAAS supported the Atlantic Fleet during World War II.
 Both were closed after the war.
 In June 1948, Mayport was reestablished as a naval outlying landing field.
 The base area was increased to 1,680 acre and the runway was extended in the mid 1950s.